Advanced search

 In clinical studies of paediatric patients treated with dabrafenib in combination with trametinib, the most common adverse reactions (reported at a frequency ≥ 20%) were: pyrexia (65%), rash (47%), headache (40%), vomiting (38%), fatigue (35%), dry skin (34%), diarrhoea (31%), haemorrhage (30%), nausea (26%), dermatitis acneiform (26%), neutropenia (25%), abdominal pain (23%) and cough (22%).
 The most frequently reported severe (Grade 3/4) adverse reactions were: neutropenia (15%), pyrexia (9%), transaminases increased (6%) and weight increased (5%).
 Long-term data on growth and skeletal maturation in paediatric patients are currently limited (see section 5.3).

 The safety profile in paediatric patients was largely consistent with the safety profile previously established in adult patients.
-The following additional adverse reactions have so far only been reported in adult patients treated with dabrafenib capsules and trametinib tablets: cutaneous squamous cell carcinoma, seborrhoeic keratosis, peripheral neuropathy (including sensory and motor neuropathy), lymphoedema, dry mouth, actinic keratosis, photosensitivity, renal failure (common), melanoma, acrochordon, sarcoidosis, chorioretinopathy, pneumonitis, acute renal failure, nephritis, cardiac failure, left ventricular dysfunction, interstitial lung disease, rhabdomyolysis (uncommon), gastrointestinal perforation, haemophagocytic lymphohistiocytosis (rare), myocarditis, Stevens-Johnson syndrome, drug reaction with eosinophilia and systemic symptoms (frequency not known).
+The following additional adverse reactions have so far only been reported in adult patients treated with dabrafenib capsules and trametinib tablets: cutaneous squamous cell carcinoma, seborrhoeic keratosis, peripheral neuropathy (including sensory and motor neuropathy), lymphoedema, dry mouth, actinic keratosis, photosensitivity, renal failure (common), melanoma, acrochordon, sarcoidosis, chorioretinopathy, pneumonitis, acute renal failure, nephritis, cardiac failure, left ventricular dysfunction, interstitial lung disease, rhabdomyolysis (uncommon), gastrointestinal perforation, haemophagocytic lymphohistiocytosis (rare), tumour lysis syndrome, myocarditis, Stevens-Johnson syndrome, drug reaction with eosinophilia and systemic symptoms (frequency not known).

 Tabulated list of adverse reactions